threefoldtech/tfchain/docs/architecture/0024-twin-ownership-transfer.md

 ### Storage

-- `TwinTransferRequests: RequestId -> TwinTransferRequest` (twin_id, old_account, new_account)
+- `TwinTransferRequests: RequestId -> TwinTransferRequest` (twin_id, old_account, new_account, created_at)
 - `PendingTransferByTwin: TwinId -> RequestId` (enforces one pending request per Twin)
 - `TwinTransferRequestID: u64` (monotonic counter)

 ### Types

-- None specific to lifecycle state; a request exists while pending and is removed on accept/cancel.
+- `TwinTransferRequest` includes `created_at: BlockNumber` to record when the request was created.
+  - There is no expiry logic in v1.
+  - Future cleaners (on_finalize/offchain) can use `created_at` to remove stale items if desired.

+### Errors and Semantics

+- Request flow is capped at one request per twin.
+If a request already exists, `request_twin_transfer` returns a single error:
+  - `TwinTransferPendingExists` ("cancel the existing request first")
+- Accept flow has no expiry checks; presence of a matching request and correct signer are sufficient.
+- Cancel flow always succeeds for the old owner:
+  - Removes the request and emits `TwinTransferCanceled`.

 ## Security Considerations